redom/redom/doc.md

 # RE:DOM documentation

 ## Introduction
-RE:DOM is a tiny DOM library by [Juha Lindstedt](https://pakastin.fi) and [contributors](https://github.com/pakastin/redom/graphs/contributors), which adds some useful helpers to create DOM elements and keeping them in sync with the data.
+RE:DOM is a tiny (2 KB) DOM library by [Juha Lindstedt](https://pakastin.fi) and [contributors](https://github.com/pakastin/redom/graphs/contributors), which adds some useful helpers to create DOM elements and keeping them in sync with the data.

 Because RE:DOM is so close to the metal and __doesn't use virtual dom__, it's actually __faster__ and uses __less memory__ than almost all virtual dom based libraries, including React.